 Pattern color: It should coordinate with one's skin tone and the overall style of the outfit.

-Regarding outfit coordination, we have already touched on this in clothing selection.
+Regarding outfit matching, we have already touched on this in clothing selection.
 In short, one needs to actively mix and match to feel the wearing experience and find their own dressing style.
-There are many image resources online for reference, and my article focuses more on the theoretical aspects, explaining the two most essential aspects of clothing coordination.
+There are many image resources available online for reference.
+My article focuses on the theoretical aspects and will explain the two most essential aspects of clothing matching.

 1. Proportion

 Personal body proportions: This refers to the relative size of different parts of the body, such as head-to-body ratio and the proportion of upper to lower body.
-Once these are clearly understood, clothing coordination can play a role in balancing and adjusting.
+Once these are clearly understood, clothing matching can play a role in balancing and adjusting proportions.

 For example, there is a type of item, low-rise pants, which were once very popular.
 I bought several pairs, but no matter how I wore them, they felt awkward.
-Later, I understood that the reason was that my upper and lower body proportions were quite close, and low-rise pants made my upper body proportion appear longer, making my lower body look short, unless I wore high heels to balance it.
+Later, I realized the reason was that my upper and lower body proportions were quite close, and low-rise pants increased the upper body proportion, making the lower body appear short, unless I wore high heels to balance it.
 Therefore, I gave up all low-rise bottoms.

-Of course, in real life, there are friends with particularly short upper bodies; even if they are not tall, they can wear mid to low-rise pants, or else it will make their upper body feel cramped, giving a sense of breathlessness.
+Of course, in real life, there are friends with particularly short upper bodies; even if they are not tall, they can wear mid to low-rise pants, or else it will make their upper body look cramped, giving a feeling of breathlessness.

-Creating a wearing proportion: For body types with similar upper and lower body proportions, one can use short tops, high-waisted pants, and belts to create a visual impression that elongates the lower body proportion.
+Creating a wearing proportion: For body types with similar upper and lower body proportions, one can create a visual impression by using short tops, high-waisted pants, and belts to elongate the lower body proportion.

 Color proportion: The area occupied by different colors can also affect the overall proportion.
 For example, dark colors may make a certain area appear smaller, while light colors may make it look larger.
-For instance, for pear-shaped bodies with a fuller lower body, wearing dark, simple, draping fabrics for the lower half will appear slimmer than wearing light-colored bottoms; the relationship between items and fabric/material also needs to be analyzed specifically, so trying on is very important.
+For instance, for pear-shaped bodies with a fuller lower body, wearing dark, simple, draping fabrics for the lower half will appear slimmer than wearing light-colored bottoms.
+The relationship between items and fabrics also needs to be analyzed specifically, so trying on is very important.

 Layering proportion: Especially in winter, when wearing multiple layers, one can use layering to create depth and richness in the look.
 For example, at the neckline, one can layer a turtleneck, a collared shirt, a V-neck sweater, and the collar of a coat, which appears richer in layers compared to a single thick turtleneck paired with a coat, while also meeting warmth needs.